 The Clark County School District (CCSD) Board of Trustees’ Sex Education Advisory Committee (SEAC) is accepting applications of interest from individuals wishing to join this committee.
-The SEAC has vacancies for two parents who have children attending CCSD, one teacher (current CCSD health teacher preferred), and one non-voting male student who will be attending a CCSD school as a junior in the 2014-2015 school year.
+The SEAC has vacancies for two parents who have children attending CCSD, one teacher (current CCSD health teacher preferred), and one non-voting male student who will be attending a CCSD school as a junior in the 2014-15 school year.
 People of diverse ethnic backgrounds are encouraged to apply.
 Applications can be submitted by fax to (702) 799-0257, electronically to firstname.lastname@example.org, or via U.S. Mail to CCSD Board of Trustees, 5100 W. Sahara Avenue, Las Vegas, NV 89146.
-Deadline for submission is Monday, Aug.
-18, 2014 at 4 p.m.
+The deadline for submission is Friday, Sept.
+5, 2014, at 5 p.m.
 For more information please refer to the Sex Education Operational Guide for K-12 Curriculum Development and the Sex Education Advisory Committee Procedures Manual.

 Bonanza High School's Class of 1984 will hold its 30-year reunion Sept.
 26, 2014 from 7-11 p.m. at Aces and Ales, 2801 N. Tenaya, Las Vegas.
 For details, call Janet Amador of Southeast CTA at (702) 799-7500.
 Read about this and other upcoming CCSD high school reunions at http://ccsd.net/students/school-reunion-information.

 The CCSD Board of School Trustees recognized CCSD's Do the Write Thing Challenge Program during the trustees' regular meeting on Aug.
 28, 2014.
 Among the speakers were Do the Wright Thing Student Ambassadors Justin Cummins and Sarah Rappleye.